elatov/elatov.github.io/_posts/2017-04-14-revert-to-asus-wrt-from-dd-wrt-on-asus-rt-ac68u-router.md

 	# ifconfig vlan3 down

 And then I was able to make changes without issue in the Admin UI.
 Also going to the page by IP vs hostname, helped out.

+### NAT Acceleration
+The reason for the amazing speed is because of NAT Acceleration.
+[This website](http://routerguide.net/nat-acceleration-on-or-off/) goes over the pros and cons of using NAT Acceleration.
+First, there are actually a couple of components to it, from that page:

+> Level 1: CTF (Cut Through Forwarding): Software optimization technique to accelerate NAT traffic.
+> You may need this option if your internet provider is offer you speed above 100 mb /sec.
+You generally need this option if you want to achieve peak speeds especially for speed above 200 mb/sec.
+>
+> CTF or Cut-Through Forwarding is achieved by the router starting to send out transmission frames as soon as it receives its destination.
+However, the router relies on the end device to tell it whether the data is corrupted for resend.
+This restriction can cause problems with a few common home uses.
+>
+> When you have CTF or level 1 NAT Acceleration disabled, the router will “store” the entire frame before sending it out to its destination.
+This holding period may require more router’s CPU use.
+>
+> Level 2: Level 1 (CTF) + FA (Flow Accelerator): Hardware NAT acceleration mechanism design for accelerating wired DHCP and Static IP connections.
+>
+> You will need Flow Accelerator option to fully take advantage of internet provider’s Gigabit service is offered.

+Unfortunately some network feature are not supported with NAT Acceleration.
+Here is a quick list:

+* QoS
+* Port Forwarding
+* IP Traffic Monitoring
+* Streaming Services

+The Port Forwarding impacted me the most.
+Although I noticed that SSL enabled services actually worked quite well.
+So this forced me to enable SSL on some of my services and port forwarding still worked :)